Select Page

 Scholarly Endorsement and Contemporary Positions

 The author of this discussion wrote an Arabic treatise on wiping over socks.
-Shaykh Majd ibn Ahmad Maki, a renowned scholar, jurist, and exegete, wrote back in agreement, stating, “I concur with you.”
+Shaykh Majd ibn Ahmad Maki, a renowned scholar, jurist, and exegete, responded in agreement, stating, “I concur with you.”
 Shaykh Anas ibn Mustafa al-Zarqa mentioned that his father, the famous Hanafi jurist Shaykh Mustafa al-Zarqa (may Allah have mercy on him), likewise permitted wiping over socks, “even if they are thin.”
 The elder al-Zarqa greatly praised the writings of Shaykh al-Qasimi on this topic and shared the same stance as Shaykh Yusuf al-Qaradawi.

 Additionally, Ustadh Muhammad ‘Adil Fares narrated that Shaykh ‘Abd al-Fattah Abu Ghuddah (may Allah have mercy on him) also permitted wiping over socks without insisting on any strict requirement for thickness.
 In illustrating this, Shaykh Abu Ghuddah likened permissible sock thickness to a thin curtain rather than a heavy one, indicating flexibility in this regard.